garthvh/esp8266button/README.md

 # esp8266button
 An IoT Button using an Adafruit Huzzah, arcade button and the IFTTT Maker Channel.
-Posts JSON data to IFTTT when the arcade button is pressed.
+Posts JSON data to IFTTT Maker Channel event when the arcade button is pressed.

 ## Setup
 Requires an arduino ide version > 1.6.4